-While the FFM has developed technology that we can use to assist individuals and families in applying for subsidies and enrolling in qualified health plans online, none of the states that operate their own health insurance exchanges have developed this capability.
+While the FFM has developed a platform that we can use to assist individuals and families in applying for subsidies and enrolling in qualified health plans online, none of the states that operate their own health insurance exchanges have developed this capability.
 As a result, while we have assisted subsidy eligible individuals in applying for qualified health insurance plans in non-FFM states, we are not able to do so entirely online.
-If these state exchanges do not adopt processes and technology that allow us to assist subsidy-eligible individuals in enrolling through these exchanges over the Internet and without use of health insurance agents in our customer care centers, we will not be able to enroll large numbers of subsidy eligible individuals in these states, and our business, operating results and financial condition will be harmed.
+If these state exchanges do not adopt processes and technology that allow us to assist subsidy-eligible individuals in enrolling through these exchanges over the Internet and without use of health insurance agents in our customer care centers, we will not be able to effectively enroll subsidy eligible individuals in these states, and our business, operating results and financial condition will be harmed.

-In part to attempt to satisfy the conditions necessary for us to use our Internet technology platform to enroll individuals into qualified health plans as a health insurance agent, and assist individuals in applying for subsidies through government-run health insurance exchanges, we have incurred increased operating expenses.
-Increased operating expenses that we incur may not result in increased revenue for a number of reasons both within and outside of our control.
-If our revenue does not increase to offset increases in costs and operating expenses, our financial condition and results of operations could be negatively affected.
-For instance, we increased our technology and content expense in part to develop the capability to enroll individuals into qualified health insurance plans through exchanges.
-Despite our investment in this regard, our estimated number of individual and family health insurance members was less as of December 31, 2014 than it was at December 31, 2013.
-If we are not successful in leveraging our technology to enroll subsidy-eligible individuals through the FFM or other state health insurance exchanges, do not successfully adopt solutions that enable online enrollment through government-run health insurance exchanges in an ecommerce friendly experience, or either we or the government-run exchanges experience technical or other problems in connection with the enrollment of individuals in qualified health plans, we will lose existing members and new members or may not receive commissions for the plans that we sell through the government-run exchanges.
-We also intend to reduce headcount and other expenses across our business.
-This reduction will make it more difficult to enroll individuals through health insurance exchanges and otherwise, which could result in a reduction in our membership and our commission revenue.
-In addition, instability or changes to either the FFM website, particularly the portions used by agents and brokers, or other FFM operations relating to agent and broker assisted enrollment in qualified health plans would, negatively impact our ability to retain existing members and add new members.
-A negative impact to our ability to retain existing members and add new members would harm our business, operating results and financial condition.
+In part to attempt to satisfy the conditions necessary for us to use our Internet technology platform to enroll individuals into qualified health plans as a health insurance agent, and assist individuals in applying for subsidies through government-run health insurance exchanges, we have incurred significant operating expenses.
+The operating expenses that we incur may not result in increased revenue for a number of reasons both within and outside of our control.
+If our revenue does not offset our costs and operating expenses, our financial condition and results of operations could be negatively affected.
+For instance, we incurred significant technology and content expense in part to develop the capability to enroll individuals into qualified health insurance plans through exchanges.
+Despite our investment in this regard, our individual and family health insurance plan membership has declined.
+Furthermore, CMS has recently directed us to make changes to that process.
+If we are not successful in leveraging our technology to enroll subsidy-eligible individuals through the FFM in a scalable and efficient manner, do not successfully adopt solutions that enable online enrollment through government-run health insurance exchanges in an ecommerce friendly experience, or either we or the government-run exchanges experience technical or other problems in connection with the enrollment of individuals in qualified health plans, we will lose existing members and new members or may not receive commissions for the plans that we sell through the government-run exchanges.
+We have also reduced headcount and other expenses across our business.
+We anticipate this reduction, implemented in March 2015, will make it more difficult for us to enroll individuals through health insurance exchanges and otherwise, which could result in a reduction in our membership and our commission revenue.